Written by the Organizational Change Management Team at Fulcrum GT

 Understanding the user-facing impacts for each role and team will help to plan the aspects of communication: subject, audience, method, timing and cadence, as well as the appropriate communicator for each message.

 Change resistance is unavoidable, however, change management activities that can help proactively support your employees, minimize change resistance, and save the firm money.
 In future articles, we will focus on how other change management activities, including workforce transition and training, can help minimize change resistance and better support the human element of your implementation.

 We’d like to hear more from you about your change management needs at your law firm.
 Leave us a note here.

 Want to download and share our illustrated blog?
 Download it here.

 Already making a transformation?
 Evaluate if those changes will follow best-practices by using our assessment in Starting the Journey to Law Firm Best Practices.

-Colleen has over a decade of experience in Organizational Change Management and leads the Organizational Change Management Team for Fulcrum Global Technologies.
-Her career has been largely focused on providing a holistic approach to managing change related to ERP and software implementations by maintaining focus on the impacted users throughout the organization.
+The Organizational Change Management Team at Fulcrum Global Technologies has decades of experience in providing a holistic approach to managing change related to ERP and software implementations by maintaining focus on the impacted users throughout the organization.